 For information regarding Solve360’s GDPR compliance, please visit this page.

-Four our accountancy system, we use Sage.
+Four our accountancy system, we use Xero.
 We store school addresses, the name and email of our contacts (e.g. finance office), invoices/transactions, payment terms and payment history.

-For information regarding Sage’s GDPR compliance, please visit this page.
+For information regarding Xero’s GDPR compliance, please visit this page.